-Note: The Risk Register (Figure 19) will populate its Impact Scores by referring to the values you put in the Asset Class table.
-If you notice that your Impact Scores (and consequently your Risk Scores) evaluate to '0' in the Risk Register, it is likely because the Impact Values for the corresponding Asset Class are blank in this table.
-Figure 19.
-Risk Register: Risk Analysis (using Controls v8) Now that you have established your risk assessment parameters, you can start estimating your cybersecurity risks using the Risk Register in the Workbook.
-The Risk Register (Figure 19) includes all of the fields you will need to evaluate your cybersecurity risks that are associated with CIS Controls for IG2.
+Risk Register: Risk Analysis

+Now that you have established your risk assessment parameters, you can start estimating your cybersecurity risks using the Risk Register in the Workbook.
+The Risk Register (Figure 18) includes all of the fields you will need to evaluate your cybersecurity risks that are associated with CIS Controls for IG3.